 Students in first grade become confident at reading and comprehension by listening to the teacher read, guided reading, shared reading, and independent reading with leveled books.
 A love of reading is developed during fairy tale and author studies.
 The children have opportunities to show off their speaking skills through readers' theater, reciting and performing poems, retelling and summarizing stories, and reading buddies.
 Students learn phonics, spelling, sight words, and decoding skills during word study time.
-This is accomplished with Spelling Connections, word ladders, making words and other engaging interactive activities.
+This is accomplished with STW Spelling Series, word ladders, making words and other engaging interactive activities.
 Students participate in many different types of writing such as journal, letter, narrative, expository, poetry, descriptive, persuasive, reports, and creative.

 First graders investigate various forms of data collection such as counting, tallying, surveys, and observations.
 Students begin to interpret information from picture or object graphs using vocabulary words such as more than, fewer, greater than, less than, and equal to.
 They will begin to recognize, observe, and extend simple numeric patterns and shapes and analyze repeating patterns.
 First graders explore telling time to the hour, half-hour, quarter hours using analog and digital clocks, locate given dates on a calendar, and determine past and future dates.
 An emphasis is placed on developing a strong number sense and algebraic thinking.
 First Graders practice recognizing number patterns (counting by ones, twos, fives, and tens) to solve missing numbers in each sequence.
 They compare numbers and investigate place value to the hundreds.
 In geometry, students identify and sort both plane and 3-dimensional figures by number of sides, vertices, and right angles.
 They identify shapes within the environment.
 First graders investigate and write fractions such as halves, thirds, fourths, and wholes, compare fractions using models, and partition circles and rectangles into equal shares.